Musical, visual and kinetic performance

 In a scenography inspired by Menez Dregan and with the help of a mysterious luminous sphere that can evoke a kind of flaming torch, Vis Insita weaves with a singular and contemporary look a parallel between this mastery of fire by prehistoric man and what we now call, 450,000 years later, digital technologies.
 Faced with the immense challenges of the modern world and equipped with these tools as fascinating as they are terrifying, the performance is part of this prehistory of a profound metamorphosis of humanity that seems to be taking shape and that we can, for the moment, only try to imagine.

 So, what poetic and sensitive imaginings can we, as artists, instil with these new tools?
 What enthusiastic questioning should be raised in the darkness of our contemporary uncertainties?
-What artistic gestures can durably imprint on the walls of what we consider to be our humanity?
+What artistic gestures can durably imprint on the walls of the limits of our humanity?

-Beyond the will to use these tools in my own way and with total freedom, it is above all for me an inner strength, an ancestral, visceral and fundamental instinct of interaction with my fellow men that pushes me to go and explore, in this Platonic cave, a new world of Ideas made possible thanks to this mode of expression.
+Beyond the will to use these tools in my own way and with total freedom, it is above all for me an inner strength, an ancestral, visceral and fundamental instinct of interaction with my fellow men that pushes me to go and explore, in this Platonic cave, a world of ideas made possible thanks to this new mode of expression.

 * Optical motion capture consists of capturing and digitizing real-time motion using synchronized infrared cameras.

 Programming: Marin Esnault